 1969

-Balverne Cellars plants what is now the A block of Ferrington Vineyard on what had been a sheep ranch; a small block of old-vine Sauvignon Blanc remains at Block A-1.
+Balverne Cellars plants what is now the 'A' block of Ferrington Vineyard on what had been a subdivision of the Ricard Sheep Ranch.
+A small block of old-vine, cool climate Sauvignon Blanc remains at Block A-1.

 -